Possible MPhil/PhD Projects in Physics

 Supervisor: Dr Mark Rayson and Dr Jon Goss

-They can be applied at different frequency ranges such as:
+They can be applied at different frequency ranges such as: acoustics, microwaves, Terahertz and optics.

 They offer great opportunities in applications such as:

-- invisibility cloaking
+- Levitation and invisibility cloaking.

-- quasi-optical devices
+- Quasi-optical devices

 Supervisor: Dr Victor Pacheco Pena